NicholasMamo/multiplex-plot/examples/README.md

 - [2.
 Text](https://github.com/NicholasMamo/multiplex-plot/blob/master/examples/2.%20Text.ipynb) - A series of examples of Multiplex's text visualizations, demonstrating how you can use Multiplex to annotate text
 - [3.
 Time series](https://github.com/NicholasMamo/multiplex-plot/blob/master/examples/3.%20Time%20series.ipynb) - Examples using Multiplex's time series, which make it easier to plot and explain how data changes over time
 - [4.
 Network graphs](https://github.com/NicholasMamo/multiplex-plot/blob/master/examples/4.%20Network%20graphs.ipynb) - Examples using Multiplex's new network graph visualization, which can be used to plot networks
+- [5.
+Bar charts](https://github.com/NicholasMamo/multiplex-plot/blob/master/examples/5.%20Bar%20charts.ipynb) - Examples using Multiplex's new bar chart visualizations, which make it easier to create more complex bar charts